PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Custom Buttons
 Not all buttons are created equal.
-A button that closes a window is different that a button that returns from the window without closing it.
+A button that closes a window is different than a button that returns from the window without closing it.
 If you want to define your own button, you will generally do this with the Button Element `Button`, which closes the window when clicked.

 ```python
 layout =  [[sg.Button('My Button')]]